Watch: Virat Kohli and Steve Smith interview each other ahead of Australia vs India Test series

 “I feel that nothing in life can be that permanent and it’s not fair to target an individual personally.
 As much as you play against one another, there is a human side to things as well.
 Yes, you’re competitive on the field but you don’t want to get nasty as such.
 In the long term you realise things from a larger perspective.”

+“It was 2012 when I got dropped,” Smith said.
+“I played two Tests as a spinner, three as an all-rounder, I was batting at six and I got dropped so I thought ‘What was the best way to get back into Australian side and have a successful career?’

+“So I thought ‘Right, it’s time to let go of spin’.
+I had so many people saying ‘Don’t do it, you need to keep focusing on different parts of your game’.
+I was like, ‘This is my decision and I want to be the best batsman I can be.’”

 What is Kohli’s favourites innings?
-Why did Smith move away from being a leg-spinner?
+How did Smith develop his unorthodox batting technique?
 Who does Kohli think will shine with the bat in this Test series?
 Watch the conversation between Kohli and Smith here:

 Longer version here: